microsoft/pxt/docs/blog/makecode-with-github.md

 If a commit modifies blocks,
 MakeCode will automatically add the [rendered diff to the commit](https://github.com/pelikhan/pxt-ghdemo/commit/c2d19e4324c10eef74f207899121800ba25e7666#commitcomment-36469566).
-This allows you to review code changes as blocks as in addtion to just text.
+This allows you to review code changes as blocks in addtion to just seeing them as text.

 ![A rendered blocks diff attached to a commit](/static/blog/makecode-with-github/comment.png)